-If you’re considering an SBA loan as an affordable and flexible source of capital for your small business, it’s important to take the loan terms into account.
+An SBA loan offers fast, flexible funding to help you grow your small business.
+But, there is more than one type of SBA loan, and each has their own set of terms and regulations.
+If you’re considering applying for a SBA loan, it’s important to take the loan terms into account.
 Once you determine the terms, you’ll know what to expect from your regular payments.

 What are loan terms?

 The term, or maturity, of a loan usually refers to the span of time in which the loan is intended to be repaid, assuming that the minimum payments are regularly met.
-The longer the term, the less you pay each month.
+Generally speaking, the longer the term, the less you pay each month.

 SBA 7(a) Loans